mounirdarwesh/AutocompleteStation/README.md

     "number_of_stations_found": 3
     }

+To get all Stations, make a GET request to:

+    GET /api/v1/auto-complete/all

 ## Error Handling

 The web service handles various error scenarios and provides appropriate error responses.
 Possible error scenarios include: